 4. Not saving enough

-According to a recent article by Chicago Tribune, only 18% of the people feel confident that have enough money saved for retirement.
+According to a recent article by the Chicago Tribune, only 18% of the people feel confident that have enough money saved for retirement.
 That is a scary number.
 It means that 82% of the US population is not prepared financially for retirement.
 They will not have enough funds to replace their current income when retire.

 5. Portfolio not aligned with objectives